singularityware/singularityware.github.io/pages/docs/user-docs/action-build.md

 ## Creating `--writable` images and `--sandbox` directories

 ### `--writable`
 If you wanted to create a writable ext3 image similar to those used by Singularity version < 2.4, you could do so with the `--writable` option.
+You must create writable containers as root.

 Extending the Singularity Hub example from above:

 ```
-$ singularity build --writable lolcow.img shub://GodloveD/lolcow
+$ sudo singularity build --writable lolcow.img shub://GodloveD/lolcow

 ```